The Best Swimming Holes in Vermont

 Dog River, West Berlin

-Dog River is a designated picnic situated in West Berlin.
+Dog River is a designated picnic site in West Berlin.
 It is often termed a “Jacuzzi” swimming hole because of the large pool over an exciting mix of bedrock.
 The hardwood and hemlocks surround the area, and the collection itself is below a natural amphitheater with a bench and picnic table overlooking the river.
-Trout is abundant in the area so expect to see a lot of anglers around you.
+Trout is abundant in the area, so expect to see a lot of anglers around you.

 No Name Hole, Arlington